This piece was published on May 14, 2018 on the Healthy Newborn Network.

 - Screen for psychological needs and link at-risk mothers into psychological care when needed.

 - Suggest that pregnant women with HG eat little meals as often as tolerated.
-Promote a focus onprotein-rich Suggest that patients avoid foods or smells that cause nausea and vomiting where possible.
+Recommend expectant mothers focus on protein-rich foods.
+Suggest that patients avoid foods or smells that cause nausea and vomiting where possible.